fantasylsc/Intention_Prediction/README.md

 # Intention prediction

-A introduction to intention prediction scenario and data set.
+An introduction to intention prediction scenario and data set.

 ## Experiment scenario